mcRPW/rpw/README.md

    git pull origin master
    ```

-* Import as a Maven project (or just a project, it should work too)
+* Import as a Maven project
+* Add any jars in the `/libs` folder to build path (those could not be taken from Maven)